 Textbooks don’t come cheap, and neither does the annual photocopying bill.

 Technology can help you cut back on these hidden costs.
 Uploading a worksheet to your LMS in soft copy will save you a ream of paper.
 A video platform such as ClickView opens up hundreds of otherwise costly educational videos.
-A Reading Eggs subscription even comes with 2000 ebooks included.
+A Reading Eggs subscription even comes with over 3,500 online books included.